MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/add-viva-connections-app.md

 ## Then, customize the app settings

-1. Optionally (but highly recommended) use Teams app set up policy to pre-install and pre-pin the app for users on the Teams app bar on desktop and mobile.
+1. Optionally (but highly recommended) use Teams app setup policy to pre-install and pre-pin the app for users on the Teams app bar on desktop and mobile.
 [Learn more about Teams app set up policies](/MicrosoftTeams/teams-app-setup-policies).

 2. Optionally (but highly recommended) set app permissions policies to determine which users have access to the app.
 [Learn more about Teams permission policies](/microsoftteams/teams-app-permission-policies).